 Steep Rocky 26-33" PZ

 This site is immediately adjacent and upslope of the Low Stony Hill site.
-It has similar species but somewhat lower production because of shallower soils and steeper slopes.
+It has somewhat lower production because of shallower soils and steeper slopes.

 Table 1.
 Dominant plant species